jfrog/Dsod2024/JFTD-112-DevOps_at_scale/Lab-1-Access_Federation_and_Federated_Repositories/README.md

 Although artifacts are synchronized, you can also try to update the configuration of the repository and check whether or no it is replicated.

 Based on the network performance and size of the artifact, synchronising it in a far location can be long.
 You can check if it is possible to download it during the synchronisation period.

+# Congratulations !
+You have completed Lab 1

-## API commands
+## JFrog CLI

 ### Convert local repository to a federated repository

 Run :

-        jf rt curl -XPOST "/api/federation/migrate/<PROJECT_KEY>-docker-dev-local" -H "Content-Type: application/json"
+    jf rt curl -XPOST "/api/federation/migrate/<PROJECT_KEY>-app-docker-dev-local" -H "Content-Type: application/json"

 [JFrog documentation](https://jfrog.com/help/r/jfrog-rest-apis/convert-local-repository-to-a-federated-repository)

-# Congratulations !
-You have completed Lab 1
+### Copying files

+    jf rt cp shared-docker-dev-local/ubuntu/ <PROJECT_KEY>-app-docker-dev-local/ubuntu/